percona/everest-operator/docs/guides/build_your_own_dataimporter.md

 ---

 ## 🥪 5.
-Use it to creat a new DatabaseCluster
+Use it to create a new DatabaseCluster

 In your `DatabaseCluster` spec: